phpenv/phpenv/README.md

  - for Apache, see the [apache wiki article][apache-wiki-phpfpm]
  - for NGINX, see the [nginx wiki article][nginx-wiki-phpfpm]

+#### Apache SAPI
-Alternatively, you may still use the php5_module by configuring [php-build][php-build-url] to build the libphp5.so apache extension (directions to follow). libphp5.so can then be found by apache under the `versions` `libexec` folder.
+Alternatively, you may still use the Apache php module by configuring [php-build][php-build-url] to build the libphp.so apache extension (directions to follow). libphp.so can then be found by apache under the `~/.phpenv/versions/$VERSION/libexec` folder.
 This file can be used for Apache's `LoadModule php5_module` directive and requires Apache to restart when changed.

 ### Neckbeard Configuration